brikrey67/http-mvc-intro-rails/README.md

 ```
 Now when we refresh the page, we should see the correct page and name displayed.

-## You Do: Reading Errors (10 minutes / 12:20)
+## You Do: Reading Errors (10 minutes / 2:20)

 Follow the same process above to make the link `http://localhost:3000/goodbye/andy` load in your browser.

-## Closing / Questions (Rest of Class / 12:30)
+## Closing / Questions (10 minutes / 2:30)

-- What are some ways Rails differs from Sinatra?
+- What are some ways Rails differs from Express?
 - What are the components of an MVC app and what roles do they play?
 - What are some of the most commonly used folders in Rails and what do they do?
 - What does Convention over Configuration mean?